eudoxia0/eudoxia0.github.io/article/_posts/2023-06-02-sketch-post-orm.md

   - there is a missing middle
     - something more convenient than the jdbc example
     - has less problems than orms
+- background
+  - what license do i have to speak of this?
+  - not much
+  - most of my experience is using the django orm
+  - in a past life i wrote my own orm inspired by the django orm
+    - for common lisp
+    - with automatic migrations using schema diffing
+    - i started a rewrite that I never ended
+  - not a dba
+  - don't know enough about raw sql
+  - but actively working on learning
 - sketch
   - migration-first
     - "just write raw sql lol" isn't practical advice much of the time